Skip to Content

 Perms can get pretty bad when done incorrectly.
 Your stylist should be able to show you pictures of perms they have done in the past.
 You can also ask the stylist how many years they have been doing perms.

-The least time should be three years.
+The minimum should be three years.
 This should show proper experience with the chemicals and knowledge about the outcome to ensure that your perm will come out well.

 bad perm with no Curls